|Donald E. Graham|

 He was elected a director of The Washington Post Company in 1974 and served as president from May 1991 to September 1993.

-Graham is chairman and a director of the District of Columbia College Access Program, a private foundation which, since 1999, has helped double the number of DC public high school students going on to college and has helped triple the number graduating from college.
-He co-founded the program along with major local businesses and foundations.
-Since its inception, DC-CAP has assisted over 13,000 DC students enroll in college and has provided scholarships totaling more than $18 million.
+Graham is a co-founder of TheDream.US, a national scholarship fund for DREAMers, created to help immigrant youth get a college education.
+Previously, he served as chairman of the District of Columbia College Access Program, a private foundation he co-founded in 1999 that has helped double the number of DC public high school students going on to college and has helped triple the number graduating from college.
+He remains a member of the DC-CAP board.
+Since its inception, DC-CAP has assisted over 23,000 DC students enroll in college and has provided scholarships totaling more than $33 million.

 Graham is a trustee of the Federal City Council and of the Philip L. Graham Fund, which was established in 1963 in memory of his father.
 He is also a director and member of the compensation committee of Facebook, The Summit Fund of Washington, the College Success Foundation and KIPP-DC.
 Previously, he served as a member of the Pulitzer Prize Board.